-During the COVID-19 pandemic, The Little School has instituted protocols to minimize risk of infection by following evidence-based screening and prevention practices outlined by the Center for Disease Control (CDC) and Department of Health (DOH).
-The health and wellness of our students, families and staff demands that our community follow these guidelines, both in school and outside of school, when pertinent.
-Our Health and Wellness FAQ is designed to clarify our protocols and expectations so that everyone stays healthy and safe.
-Important details about expectations of adults at TLS can be found here.
+During the COVID-19 pandemic, The Little School has instituted guidelines to minimize risk of infection by following evidence-based screening and prevention practices outlined by the Center for Disease Control (CDC) and Department of Health (DOH).
+The health and wellness of our students, families and staff demands that our community follow these guidelines both in school and outside of school, when pertinent.
+Please read the policies below carefully.

-IMPORTANT NOTE: This FAQ will continue to be revised as new information about COVID-19 emerges, in response to questions from our community and as our county and state continue to revise their safety guidelines and recommended screening and prevention protocols for schools.
-(Updated September 22, 2020.)
+IMPORTANT NOTE: This FAQ will be shared on the Little School website and continue to be revised as new information about COVID-19 emerges and our county and state continue to revise their safety guidelines, recommended screening and prevention protocols for schools.
+(Updated January 12, 2022.)

 Q: What/who informs TLS’s health and wellness protocol for COVID-19?

 A: This document is informed by:

 - The Washington Department of Health’s K-12 COVID-19 Requirements for the 2021-22 School Year: https://www.doh.wa.gov/Portals/1/Documents/1600/coronavirus/820-105-K12Schools2021-2022.pdf

 - The Center for Disease Control (CDC) Early Childhood Education Guidance for COVID-19: https://www.cdc.gov/coronavirus/2019-ncov/community/schools-childcare/child-care-guidance.html

 - The CDC’s Guidance for COVID-19 Prevention in K-12 Schools: https://www.cdc.gov/coronavirus/2019-ncov/community/schools-childcare/k-12-guidance.html